HorizenOfficial/horizen-migration-cli/README.md

 #### Arguments/Options:

-The private key and Base destination address are required.
+The ZEN address, Base destination address, signature, and sender address private key are required.
 Defaults are for ZEN mainnet.
 Drop the dashes when creating an options object for module use.

 ```js